Posts for: #Development

 Brainfucd brainfk

-rpm-ostree, used together with OStree, is a powerful tool to generate immutable images for .rpm based systems, why not to use it for generating Docker images as well? rpm-ostree already supports the generation of a Docker container tree, that can be feed to Docker almost as it is; ostree-docker-builder instead is a new tool to make this task simpler.
-The following JSON description is enough to create an Emacs container using rpm-ostree based on Fedora-22. ...
+rpm-ostree, used together with OStree, is a powerful tool to generate immutable images for .rpm based systems, so why not use it for generating Docker images as well? rpm-ostree already has support for composing a container tree, but the steps to go from an OStree commit to a ready-to-run Docker image involve several manual operations. ostree-docker-builder is a small tool that automates this workflow, taking a JSON package description and producing a tagged Docker image with a minimal Dockerfile.

 Summer of Code 2015 for wget

-coming as a surprise, this year we have got 4 students to work full-time during the summer on wget.
+Coming as a surprise, this year we have got 4 students to work full-time during the summer on wget.
 More than all the students who have ever worked for wget before during a Summer of Code!
-The accepted projects cover different areas: security, testing, new protocols and some speed-up optimizations.
-Our hope is that we will be able to use the new pieces as soon as possible, this is why we ask students to keep their code always rebased on top of the current wget development version. ...
+The projects span a broad range of improvements: HSTS and FTPS security hardening, TCP Fast Open and conditional GET for performance, HTTP/2 support on top of nghttp2, and an expanded FTP test suite.
+Each student is expected to keep their work rebased on the current development branch to ease eventual integration.

 Create a QCOW2 image for Fedora 22 Atomic